Background pattern

 • urticaria.

-2. What you need to know before starting to take Cetirizina Zentiva
+2. What you need to know before you take Zentiva Cetirizine

-• You have terminal renal disease (severe kidney failure requiring dialysis),
+• you have severe kidney disease (renal failure requiring dialysis),

-• You are allergic to cetirizine dihydrochloride, to any of the other components of this medication (listed in section 6), to hydroxyzine, or to piperazine derivatives (closely related active principles of other drugs).
+• you are allergic to cetirizine dihydrochloride, or any of the other ingredients of this medicine (listed in section 6), or to hydroxyzine or piperazine derivatives (closely related active substances).

 Warnings and precautions

-If you are a patient with kidney failure, consult your doctor; if necessary, you will take a lower dose.
+If you have kidney problems, consult your doctor; if necessary, a lower dose will be taken.
 Your doctor will determine the new dose.

-If you have difficulty urinating (such as spinal cord problems or prostate or bladder problems), consult your doctor.
+If you have problems urinating (such as spinal cord problems or prostate or bladder problems), consult your doctor.

-No clinically significant interactions have been observed between alcohol (with a blood level of 0.5 per thousand (g/l), corresponding to a glass of wine) and the use of cetirizine at recommended doses.
-However, there are no available data on the safety of taking high doses of cetirizine and alcohol together.
-Therefore, as with all antihistamines, it is recommended to avoid consuming Cetirizina Zentiva with alcohol during treatment.
+No clinically significant interactions have been observed between alcohol (with a blood level of 0.5 per thousand (g/l), corresponding to a glass of wine) and the use of cetirizine at the recommended dose.
+However, there are no data available on safety when taking high doses of cetirizine and alcohol together.
+Therefore, as with all antihistamines, it is recommended to avoid consuming Zentiva Cetirizine together with alcohol during treatment.

-If you have been scheduled for an allergy test, ask your doctor if you should stop taking Cetirizina Zentiva for a few days before the test.
-This medication may affect the results of allergy tests.
+If you have been scheduled for an allergy test, ask your doctor if you should stop taking Zentiva Cetirizine a few days before the test.
+This medicine may affect the results of allergy tests.

 Children

-If you are a sensitive patient, you may find that the simultaneous use of alcohol or other central nervous system depressants can affect your attention and ability to react.
+If you are a sensitive patient, you may find that the simultaneous use of alcohol or other central nervous system depressants may also affect your attention and ability to react.

-Taking Cetirizina Zentiva with food, drinks, and alcohol
+Taking Zentiva Cetirizine with food, drinks, and alcohol

 Food does not affect the absorption of cetirizine.